Virtual Intensive Outpatient Program (IOP)

 Our Specialists

-The multidisciplinary team includes psychologists, social workers, recreational therapist, and milieu therapists.
+The multidisciplinary team includes Social Workers, Recreational Therapist, and a Clinical Director of Intensive Services.
 Team members meet regularly to discuss each child’s progress and refine treatment goals.

 Frequently Asked Questions

-Your child will attend the program Monday through Thursday, 3:30 p.m. to 5:30 p.m.
-Families are required to have their child at log into program at 3:30 p.m. each day.
-On Tuesdays, families are required to participate in Multifamily Group, an educational series on various treatment modalities from 5 p.m. to 6 p.m.
-In addition, families are required to participate in one family session with their child’s primary clinician to address individualized treatment progress and goals.
+Your child will be required attend the program Monday through Thursday, 3:30 p.m. to 5:30 p.m.
+Every Tuesday, families are required to participate in Multifamily Group, an educational series on various treatment modalities from 5 p.m. to 6 p.m.
+In addition, caregivers will schedule a weekly session with their child’s primary clinician to address individualized treatment progress and goals.

-Recreation Therapy (RT) is a group-based component of IOP that improves socialization, leisure functioning and community reintegration.
+Recreation Therapy (RT) within IOP improves socialization, leisure functioning and community reintegration.
 Based on the specific needs of the patients, the following programs may be developed and implemented:

-IOP is a Monday – Thursday program (unless a holiday is announced).
+IOP is a Monday – Thursday program from 3:30pm-5:30pm.
 If possible, do not plan your family outings and outpatient appointments on days when your child is expected to be in attendance.
 If you must miss a day for an important event, please let staff know ahead of time.
-If there are two missed days, your child will be discharged.
-If your child reports feeling ill prior to arrival in the morning, take his or her temperature.
-If it is at 100.5 or above, please call the Program office at 312.227.0840 to report absence for that day.
-You must receive a return slip from your child’s primary care physician in order to return to the program.
+If your child reports feeling ill please call the Program office at 312.227.0337 to report absence for that day.
+If attendance is inconsistent, their enrollment will be assessed.

 IOP includes involvement with family therapy sessions once each week and a multi-family group session once each week.
 Failure to attend any of these required sessions may result in discharge.
-We are happy to provide help with work letters or FMLA documents.
+In addition, we can support with work letters or FMLA documents.

 Contact Information & Location